8r1m2t0n3/snake-game/README.md

-Run runcmake.bat from ..\Snake_Game directory to build project.
+Run runcmake.bat from ..\snake-game directory to build project.